Tudat/tudat/tutorials/applicationWalkthroughs/perturbedEarthOrbitingSatellite.rst

     bodyMap[ "Asterix" ]->setAerodynamicCoefficientInterface(
                 createAerodynamicCoefficientInterface( aerodynamicCoefficientSettings, "Asterix" ) );

+.. tip:: Other available options for the :class::`AerodynamicCoefficientSettings` can be found :ref:`here <aerodynamicCoefficientOptions>`.

 Next, a number of parameters necessary for the cannonball radiation pressure model are defined.
 This is similar to the aerodynamic coefficients as discussed above.
 The settings are stored in the :class:`RadiationPressureInterfaceSettings` object.
 This example uses a simple cannonball model.
-This option is set by the derived class :class:`CannonBallRadiationPressureInterfaceSettings`.
+This option is set by the derived-class :class:`CannonBallRadiationPressureInterfaceSettings`.
 One of the assumptions made here is that Earth acts an occulting body, meaning that when Asterix enters the Earth's shadow no radiation pressure from body :literal:`"Sun"` is experienced:

 .. code-block:: cpp